Nonparametric Multi-shape Modeling with Uncertainty Quantification: Applications

-Figure \ref{fig:lmk_leaf_comp} shows a comparison of the sequential landmarking procedure to select the next landmark on the same three Flavia leaves In this scenario, leaves are sampled at 7 random points along the true curve, and a GP is fit under the single-output, separate curve-level multiple-output, and joint multiple-output kernel formulations.
-Once fit, the next landmark is identified as the point on the true curve which solves Equation \eqref{eq:lmk_opt}.
-Note how this landmark varies between different choices of model fits.
-In the first two panels, the landmark is in different locations across curves due to the assumption of between-curve independence.
-While uncertainty is reduced by going to separate multiple-output models, landmark locations do not shift much.
-However, the joint multiple-output model fits tend to more closely resemble the three leaves because of the structural similarity.
-As a result, the next landmark is selected to be near the top of all three curves.
-Landmarking based on the joint model can be more efficient, as information is shared across curves in model fitting.
+Figure \ref{fig:lmk_leaf_comp} compares the sequential landmarking procedure under different GP models for selecting the next landmark on three Flavia leaves, each sampled at 7 random points along the true curve.
+GPs are fit under the single-output, separate multiple-output, and joint multiple-output kernel formulations.
+Once fit, the next landmark is identified as the point on the true curve which solves \eqref{eq:lmk_opt}.
+In the first two columns, the landmarks are in different locations across curves as a result of between-curve independence.
+However, the joint multiple-output model (in the last column) communicates information across the three leaves through the coregionalization kernel, by exploiting regions in which each individual leaf has more information in fitting; as a result, curve fits more closely resemble each individual leaf.
+Eventually, landmarks will target those individual curve regions which are less sampled, as total uncertainties are driven down in other regions.

-Note that both sequential and simultaneous landmark selection appear to prefer landmark configurations that resemble a uniform sampling.
-In a sense, the uniform sampling is not only the default choice in a dense sampling to ensure both model consistency (c.f., Theorem \ref{thm:consistency thm}) and arc-length parameterization consistency (c.f., Theorem \ref{thm:con_xy_arc}), but also provides a natural candidate for landmark selection based on GP models.
+Note that both sequential and simultaneous landmark detection appear to prefer landmark configurations that resemble a uniform sampling.
+In a sense, the uniform sampling is not only the default choice in a dense sampling to ensure both model consistency (Theorem \ref{thm:consistency thm}) and arc-length parameterization consistency (Theorem \ref{thm:con_xy_arc}), but is also what GP-based simultaneous and sequential landmarking will tend towards.